 Note that changes to headings are not included in the above table.

 This consolidation is a compilation of similar regulations made under subsections 194(2) and (5) of the Municipal Government Act and not necessarily amendments made to a single base regulation.

 N.S.
 Reg.
 101/2001 consists of the statements of Provincial interest set out in Schedule B of the Act, which, in accordance with subsections 194(2) and (5) of the Municipal Government Act, are regulations within the meaning of the Regulations Act.

-References to the Minister and Department of Housing and Municipal Affairs in N.S.
-Reg 101/2001 should be read as references to the Minister and Department of Service Nova Scotia and Municipal Relations in accordance with Order in Council 2000-485 under the Public Service Act, R.S.N.S.
+References to the Department and Minister of Housing and Municipal Affairs in N.S.
+Reg 101/2001 should be read as references to the Department and Minister of Service Nova Scotia and Municipal Relations in accordance with Order in Council 2000-485 under the Public Service Act, R.S.N.S.
 1989, c.
 376.